100ideas/jekyll-custom-theme/README.md

 7. To get updates from now on, `git fetch upstream` will pull updates to the theme and store them in `upstream`.
 Use `get merge upstream/master` to merge changes with the current branch (more info below).

-## Customizing the theme
+## Differences between the base configuration and demo configuration

+**On forks**: When we forked the theme on github.com, our new repo was initialized with copies of all the branches in the source repo (`develop`, `master`, & `gh-pages` as above).
+The `gh-pages` branch still has the content for the demo site from the source repo, while the `master` branch contains the bare minumum needed to get started with the theme.

+**On remotes**: "Remotes" are separate repos that git tracks for synchronizing (`push`ing or `pull`ing) with the local repository.
+The remote version of a repository hosted by github is typically named `origin`, and `remote/origin/master` refers to the `master` branch in the copy of the repo on github's servers; `remote/upstream/master` refers to the `master` branch in the repo that was the source of the fork after we've added it as above).

-Let's look at the differences between our local `master` branch and the `gh-pages` remote branch currently being published by github ('origin' is how we refer to the `remote` copy of our git repo hosted on github.com's servers; `upstream` refers to the original repo we forked).
+Let's use `git diff` to explore the differences between our local `master` branch and the `gh-pages` remote branch currently being published by github.
 We can use the `--name-only` option to return a list of the changed files without the changes themeselves:

 ```
 $ git fetch upstream